ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 :   The path for the private key from the registration key pair.

 `--gpg-passphrase-path PASS-PHRASE`
 :   The path to a file that contains the `gpg` passphrase used for the private part of the registration key.
 The passphrase must consist of at least 6 characters.
 To make sure that a new line is not appended, use `echo` with `-n` or `cat` with EOF.

 `--cap-add CAPABILITIES`
 :   The Linux capabilities to be enabled are specified as a comma separated list.

+The ISV Secrets is a key value pair that is separated by a colon, and you can pass a list secrets that are separated by a comma.
+Avoid adding spaces after the comma when you are passing multiple secrets.
+If the size of the secret is large, it is recommended that you pass it by using the `--isv-secrets` command parameter.
+{: note}

 ### Example output
 {: #create_regfile}